An PGM app is composed of several files:

 - Graphical User Interfaces file (.pgui): the end-user interacts with the app through an interface, which is the link between the end-user and R, and is composed of widgets.

-- R files: R code to be executed, see the RCode Editor documentation.
+- R and/or Python files: R/Python code to be executed, see the RCode Editor documentation.

 To start with the developement of RPGM apps, several tutorials are available: